notinn/autorsvp/README.md

 # autorsvp
 Rust command-line program to automatically RSVP new Meetup events

-Still waiting for OAuth approval as of: 4/19/2022
+OAuth approval obtained as of 4/22/2021, working on implementation now.